bogdandorca/generator-meanly/README.md

                               models and all the other elements specific to this module
 ```

+More information about the structures available can be found on our [wiki page](https://github.com/bogdandorca/generator-meanly/wiki/Project-Structure).

 ## Version 0.4.0 (Alpha)

 As this generator is currently in Alpha stage, it is not recommended for it's use for a stable system.

 It is encouraged to contribute with ideas and solutions.

+More information about the project's versions can be found on our [wiki page](https://github.com/bogdandorca/generator-meanly/wiki/History).